ccims/gropius-login-service/docs/index.md

 | gropius account | account at gropius auth server | user  |
 | IMS account     | account at IMS auth server     | user  |

-## Flow: Gropius Client Accesses Gropius Resource Server
+## Flow: Browser Gropius Client Accesses Gropius Resource Server

-> TODO: there is also client credentials flow?!

-Oauth authorization code flow with pkce for gropius client as usual.
+Oauth authorization code flow with pkce for gropius client running in the browser as usual.

-- REDIRECT GET {gropius auth server}/auth/oauth/authorize
+- `REDIRECT GET {gropius auth server}/auth/oauth/authorize`
-- FLOW {user grants access at gropius auth server}
+- `FLOW {user grants access at gropius auth server}`
-- REDIRECT GET {gropius client}/{redirect uri}
+- `REDIRECT GET {gropius client}/{redirect uri}`
-- API POST {gropius auth server}/auth/oauth/token
+- `API POST {gropius auth server}/auth/oauth/token`

 Resource server can then be accessed with access token as usual.
 Further, refresh token can be used to get new access token as usual.

+## Flow: Machine Gropius Client Accesses Gropius Resource Server

+Client credentials flow for gropius client running, e.g., as CLI application, as usual.

+- `API POST {gropius auth server}/auth/oauth/token`

+An access token for the resources of the user who is linked to the oauth client is returned.

 ## Flow: User grants access at Gropius Auth Server

-- FLOW {user authenticates at gropius auth server}
+- `FLOW {user authenticates at gropius auth server}`
-- REDIRECT GET {gropius auth server}/auth/flow/prompt
+- `REDIRECT GET {gropius auth server}/auth/flow/prompt`
-- REDIRECT POST {gropius auth server}/auth/api/internal/auth/prompt/callback
+- `REDIRECT POST {gropius auth server}/auth/api/internal/auth/prompt/callback`

 The consent prompt is skipped if user already granted access to gropius client in an earlier flow or if gropius client is configured to not require prompt.